 But don’t let that stop you; conduct your due diligence and work out it.
 The time you spend upfront can help you drastically reduce the time you spend in the long run manually working these tasks.

 In a study, Genpact Research Institute recently found that, of nearly $600 billion spent on digital projects, almost $400 billion of it was invested in projects that fell short of expectations and returns on investment.
 In fact, much of what companies invest in technology sustains existing, or “legacy,” systems, rather than new technology, the report found.

 There is no right or wrong answer on how and when to leverage technology.
 It is only when you are able to take yourself out of the work, or “in” the work, and focus instead of “on” the work… will you be able to ease your own efforts allowing you to focus on either having more downtime or, focusing on business growth tactics.

 It’s Not About Being Tech Savvy, It’s about Being Tech Smart

 If you don’t have a strategy, we can’t optimize it with technology.

-It’s far too common for entrepreneurs to grab a tool that they think will be the golden ticket for their the team.
+It’s far too common for entrepreneurs to grab a tool that they think will be the golden ticket for their team.
 Without the system in place to start with, the tech tool cannot be used properly.
-This is when the often end up sitting in your queue, underutilized, or completely unused.
+This is when they often end up sitting in your queue, underutilized, or completely unused.